Othent/docs/api/require-auth.md

 - `autoConnect = "off"`: Calling `requireAuth()` will always throw an error if the user is not already authenticated.

-  TODO: Change this in the implementation, as this should not be the case in the public version of the function.

   In this case, you should check [`isAuthenticated`](is-authenticated.md) yourself, and call [`connect()`](connect.md) if the user is not authenticated, before attempting to perform any operation with _Othent_.